Bumface

 Bumface (ISBN 9780140387971) is a children's novel written by Australian author Morris Gleitzman for readers age 10-12.
-First published in 1998 it has won several awards and is regularly named in polls as a favourite children's book in Australia.
+First published in 1998, it has won several awards, and has been regularly named in polls as a favourite children's book in Australia.

 Plot summary

-Angus Solomon is an eleven-year-old boy and the son a popular soap opera television actor.
+Angus Solomon is an eleven-year-old boy and the son of a popular soap opera television actor.
 He barely balances his school life with single-handedly looking after his actor mother's two other children to different fathers.
 Every night he tells stories to his siblings about the character of "Bumface", a swashbuckling pirate character he created, and a character in his school's play.
 Angus dreams of living the brave, free life of his character but he feels alone in the life he cannot escape from.
 Angus is tired of having to constantly take on the parental responsibilities of his mother, father and step-parents as they go about their carefree lives.
 Angus is soon fired from the school play for missing rehearsals due to his surrogate parenting duties, and his best friend Scott begins taking the side of school bully Russell assuming Angus is neglecting their friendship.

 While scheming how to stop his mother to not have another child with her new partner, Angus meets Rindi, a girl his age and also a fan of pirates.
 Rindi and Angus quickly become best friends and the two try and break into a convention to steal contraceptive devices.
 Angus soon learns that Rindi is having a crisis of her own, as she is arranged to be married to a man in India, Patel.
 After his mother announces her engagement to her new partner, Angus comes up with an idea to sabotage Rindi's planned wedding by asking her to marry him.
 The two decide to marry behind the set of a wedding programme at the television station Angus' mother works at, following the minister's words to be "married in the eyes of God".
 After the exchange of vows, Angus' siblings accidentally trip over and bring down the set, exposing Angus and Rindi on air.